MohammadShapouri/DRF-UserAccount/README.md

 # Things to do in future
-* Dockerizing project.
-(Though it must be Dockerized after creating project.)
+* ~~Dockerizing project.
+(Though it must be Dockerized after creating project.)~~ _Done!
+Dockerized version is in another repository._
 * Adding api for sending sms.
 * ~~using celery for sending sms.~~ _Done!_
 * Writing test cases.
 * ~~Adding change password and reset password view.~~ _Done!_
+* Customizing django admin panel.